There are some great reasons to pre-order Apple’s new 2021 iPad Pro, but there are also some great reasons to think about waiting.

 If you pass on a pre-order, but still want an iPad Pro in your hands ASAP, you’ll need to head into a retail store when they hit shelves.

 In a normal year, retail stores might be busy on launch day as people go in to check out the new products in person.
-Of course, 2021, like 2020, has been far from normal.
+Of course, 2021, like 2020, hasn’t been normal.

 With the coronavirus still an issue in the United States and countries around the world, some of Apple’s retail stores are currently closed.